SamraMashaam/Portfolio_Graphic/README.md

 # Graphic Design Portfolio Site
 ## Based on a minimalistic, monochromatic museum website
 ### A website designed to display my work over the years, styled like an online art museum.
+### Made using HTML, CSS and Javascript, the site is made with React app as the frontend